openfga/openfga.dev/blog/fine-grained-news-2024-08.md

 * **Query Consistency Options in SDKs:** All OpenFGA SDKs now support specifying [a query consistency parameter](https://openfga.dev/docs/interacting/consistency) for OpenFGA query endpoints.
 Make sure to update to the latest versions of the SDKs and OpenFGA to take advantage of this feature.

-* **Metrics Telemetry for SDKs:** We already supported OpenTelemetry metrics in the [Python](https://github.com/openfga/python-sdk/) and [Javascript](https://github.com/openfga/js-sdk/).
+* **Metrics Telemetry for SDKs:** We already supported OpenTelemetry metrics in the [Python](https://github.com/openfga/python-sdk/) and [Javascript](https://github.com/openfga/js-sdk/) SDKs.
 We’ve just added support in [the Java SDK](https://github.com/openfga/java-sdk/releases/tag/v0.6.1), and [the GO SDK](https://github.com/openfga/go-sdk/releases/v0.6.0).

 ## Security Advisory